isxaker/net_publish/README.md

 ```
 </details>

-However if you specify single RuntimeIdentifier - option 2. the output structure will be different.
+However if you specify single RuntimeIdentifier the output structure and deps.json file will be different.

 ```sh
 ls ./GenerateSelfSignedCertificate/x64/Debug/net8.0/